sheerun/dotfiles/README.md

 ~/.dotfiles/bin/dotfiles
 ```

-It's going to backup your current dotfiles, symlink new ones and generate report.
+The `dotfiles` command is going to backup your current dotfiles, symlink new ones and generate report.

 You can also use `bin/bootstrap` for initial environment setup on OSX.